SurlyMae/jekyll-now/_posts/2018-11-20-java-beginner-notes.md

 **Packages:**
 - A named collection of related classes that can serve as a library of classes for use in any program.
 With packages, you do not need to place all those classes in the same directory as your program.
 - A package is simply a collection of classes that have been grouped together in a folder.
 The name of the folder is the name of the package.
 The classes in the package are each placed in a separate file, and the file name begins with the name of the class.

+**.class:**
+- `.class` is used when there isn't an instance of the class available
+- "Refers to the class itself, rather than an instance of the class.
+A compiled `.java` file is a `.class` file.
+They do this because of Type Erasure.
+Something that Java does that .NET doesn't.
+If they did `getForObject<T>` that `T` is only known at compile time.
+This is so that it exists at compile time as well."